anlutro/blog/posts/hints-towards-learning-saltstack.md

 **Learn the difference between states and modules.** State functions are the ones you put into your SLS files (pkg.installed, file.managed etc.), module functions are called via `{{ salt['module.function'] }}`. `pillar.get` is a very commonly used module function.
 When you run `salt '*' state.highstate` you're actually calling the module function `state.highstate`.

+**Requisites are for state IDs/names, not actual files/services/packages/whatever.** When you have a `require: [ pkg: nginx ]` in your state, you're not requiring the package nginx to be installed - you're requiring a state with the ID *or* name "nginx" *and* of the type "pkg" (`pkg.installed`, for example).
+The same applies to files and services.

 **Use formulas as examples, not plugins.** Many of the [SaltStack formulas](https://github.com/saltstack-formulas) are either broken, overcomplicated or just not suitable for your use case.
 Use them for inspiration and learning, feel free to copy-paste bits from them, but manage your own formulas.

 **Consider pillars arguments for your states.** Your states should contain instructions on how things are to be done, pillars are *what* needs to be done.
 What needs to be done may vary from server to server, but how it's done probably won't.
 If it does, add pillar entries that specify this varying behaviour (for example, versions of sotftware, whether to compile from source etc.).